cs3110/textbook/interp/simpl_subst_model.md

 Of course, the right hand side of that rule isn't really an expression.
 It's just giving an intuition for the expression that we really want.
 We need to formally define what "substitute" means.
-Perhaps surprisingly, that turns out to be a definition that has vexed mathematicians for centuries.

-So for now, let's assume a new notation:  `e{e'/x}`, which means, "the expression `e` with `e'` substituted for `x`."
+It turns out to be rather tricky.
+So, rather then getting side-tracked by it right now, let's assume a new notation:  `e'{e/x}`, which means, "the expression `e'` with `e` substituted for `x`."
 We'll come back to that notation in the next section and give it a careful definition.